 Build upon and measure against a research-based foundation

-Four months before launching its campaign, the Stroke Association turned to Cision Intelligence to create and implement a research-based foundation against which the PR team could measure the impact of their activity.
+Four months before launching its campaign, the Stroke Association turned to Cision Insights to create and implement a research-based foundation against which the PR team could measure the impact of their activity.
 The Cision analysis aided in optimizing the PR outreach in mid-flight, and measured awareness of stroke among the general public.
-Cision Intelligence provides human analysis and reporting backed by our proprietary tools and leading content sources Cision Intelligence helps brand identify influence, craft campaigns and attribute value in a way that maps to a communications team’s workflow.
+Cision Insights provides human analysis and reporting backed by our proprietary tools and leading content sources Cision Insights helps brand identify influence, craft campaigns and attribute value in a way that maps to a communications team’s workflow.

 Key objectives for the research and measurement program included: